 What the above example shows, is that the gross profit can be used to help us understand how a company is doing in terms of revenue generation over time and within the same industry.
 However, it has a weak point when used for companies of different sizes.
 For this reason, it’s a good idea to use both the gross profit and the gross profit margin.
 For the example above, company B has lower gross profit but higher margin.
 In other words, while Company B is smaller, it performed better in terms of cost control.

 So we established that to get more information, we should be using both financial ratios.
 But what information do we get by calculating the gross profit and the gross profit margin?
+An important note to add here is that which we made in our net profit ratio article; and that is the benefits of cross-sectional and longitudinal analysis.

 As explained above, the information you will get is pretty much the same for both ratios.
 However, the margin tries to correct for the “size issue”.
 In other words, you can analyze these two financial ratios and understand: